simran2296/sims_featureScheduler_runs3.4/README.md

 roll_pause/roll_pause2 : Tests to try and make more uniform surveys at release dates.

+roll_uniform : Another test at getting uniform surveys at years 1, 4, 7, 10.

 too : Updating ToO simulations from earlier verions

 too_ignore : Like too sims, but the main survey ignores ToO observations (i.e., ToO observations don't get to count twice.)